The Innovation of Gerhard Richter

 Celebrated contemporary painter, Gerhard Richter, has been called by some “the world’s greatest living painter.”
 This prestigious title is awarded not only for the high prices his paintings fetch at auction, but also for his intense dedication to his medium over the six decades of his career.
 Partially influenced by the changing art movements he has lived over the years, Richter has developed a unique and yet incredibly versatile style which despite all odds, has kept the art of painting alive and relevant in the face of contemporary media.

-In celebration of his 85th birthday, read on to learn more about the life and work of Gerhard Richter.
+In celebration of Richter, read on to learn more about his life and work.

 Early Life and Training

 Gerhard Richter was born February 9, 1932 in Dresden, Germany, at the height of the Third Reich.
 His family left Dresden for the town of Reichenau in 1935, and later moved to the small village of Waltersdorf.
 Though Waltersdorf was spared the devastation of bombing that destroyed Dresden, Richter’s life was heavily influenced by the war and the following years he spent in postwar East Germany.